rsdoiel/rsdoiel.github.io/blog/2020/08/15/Portable-Oberon-7.md

 The Oakwood guides for Oberon-2 describe two modules particularly useful for working with standard input and output.
 They are appropriately called `In` and `Out`.
-On may Oberon Systems these have been implemented such that your code could run under Unix or Oberon System with a simple re-compile.
+On many Oberon Systems these have been implemented such that your code could run under Unix or Oberon System with a simple re-compile.
 We've used `Out` in our first program of this series, "Hello World".
 It provides a means to